normen/whatscli/README.md

 - Allows downloading and opening image/video/audio/document attachments
 - Allows sending documents
 - Allows color customization
+- Allows basic group management
 - Supports desktop notifications
 - Binaries for Windows, Mac, Linux and RaspBerry Pi

 ### Caveats

-This is a WIP and mainly meant for my personal use.
 Heres some things you might expect to work that don't.
 Plus some other things I should mention.

 - Only shows existing chats
 - No auto-reconnect when connection drops
+- No automation of messages, no sending of messages through shell commands
 - FaceBook obviously doesn't endorse or like these kinds of apps and they're likely to break when FaceBook changes stuff in their web app

 ## Installation / Usage